noahehall/theBookOfNoah/databases/mysql_new.md

     - `first` prepend new column
     - `after` insert new column after some other column

+# MYSQLSHOW
+  - utility to view entities from the cmd line ?

 # MYSQL SERVER (i.e. mysqld daemon) needs categorization
   - mysqld daemon: listenes for requests on a particular network port by which clients submit queries